NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 They overlap like interlocking gears, drastically reducing idle periods and ensuring a continuous workflow.
 This is how DualPipe sustains high throughput even as model size and parallelism scale up.

-Just like Lao Wang’s multi-stage workshop—where partial shipments of parts go back and forth and get processed without waiting for an entire batch to travel—DualPipe leverages chunk-based data flows to keep GPUs near full utilization, effectively **hiding** communication overhead behind concurrent computation.
+Just like Tony’s multi-stage workshop—where partial shipments of parts go back and forth and get processed without waiting for an entire batch to travel—DualPipe leverages chunk-based data flows to keep GPUs near full utilization, effectively **hiding** communication overhead behind concurrent computation.

 ---